SeqWare/seqware_whitestar/README.md

         cp -r /home/me/neat_5x_EX_hg19_chr21.bam datastore

+4. Assess your workflow's dependencies.
+Many SeqWare workflows package all of their dependencies in the workflow and these workflows should work without modification.
+If, on the other hand, you depend on software or environment variables available on the path, you may want to wrap the `seqware bundle launch` command below in a script that imports those dependencies.
+Make sure you add the script to a location available in the container, e.g. `workflows` or `datastore`.

-4. Launch your workflow.
+5. Launch your workflow.
 Use the `--override` command to set required INI parameters; for example, the following command overrides `input_file` and `output_prefix`.

         docker run --rm -h master -t -v `pwd`/datastore:/mnt/datastore -v `pwd`/workflows:/mnt/workflows \
             -i seqware/seqware_whitestar:1.1.2-java8                                    \